warrenshea/notes/README.md

-* Learn more about all the notes ^
+* Learn more about all the notes at ^